Atlanta's Long Bitter Winter

 Nature's Wrath

-After an emotional extended hug with my wife and kids, they rushed back upstairs under the covers, while I carefully opened the garage door and made a dash for the car.
-Once securely inside, I pressed the seat warming button; thankfully it worked.
-Nervously I pressed the garage door opener and inched slowly outward to face nature's wrath.
+After an emotional extended hug with my wife and kids, they rushed back upstairs under the covers, while I made a dash for the car.
+Once securely inside, I pressed the seat warming button - thankfully it worked.
+Nervously, I pressed the garage door opener then inched slowly outward to face nature's wrath.

-And that long walk from the car park to the office, I will never forget it.
-I thought of Peary and his lonely walk from base camp and wondered if I would make it.
+And that long 20 yard trek across the car park to the office, I will never forget it.
+I thought of Captain Scott and the doomed polar explorers leaving base camp and never returning.
+Would I make it?

 I was glad I had read the instructions for my scarf.